segFaultCity/ZephyrGroup3/ZephyrGroup3.md

 			- There should be three input text boxes, one for the reminder title, another for a location, and the last for time.
 			- A submit button should be created.
 			- When the submit button is pressed, the reminder information should be written to a C file or as JSON.
-			- The backend at this point should connect to the Google Maps API and calculate the time needed to arrive at the destination.
+			- The backend at this point should connect to the Google Maps API and calculate the time needed to arrive at the destination based of the location entered.
 This calculated time will subtact from the time input by the user.
 			- User preferences, if set, will subtract from the resulting time made by the previous calculation.
 			- The alarm will now finally be set.
 The final calculated time should be written to a C file and in local storgae on the browser.
-		- Set Preferences:
+		- Set Random Preferences:
 			- A modal form should pop up after this option is selected.
 			- The user should be presented with the following questions:
 				- How long does it take you to get ready?
 (Provide input box restricted to integers)